lukelbd/vim-tags/README.md

 This repo stores several IDE tools for **refactoring code** cleanly and easily, and for **jumping between syntactically-meaningful parts** of your code.
-It relies on [vim-repeat](https://github.com/tpope/vim-repeat), the [exuberant ctags](http://ctags.sourceforge.net/) command-line tool, and, optionally, the [FZF](https://github.com/junegunn/fzf) vim plugin.
+It relies on [vim-repeat](https://github.com/tpope/vim-repeat) and the [exuberant ctags](http://ctags.sourceforge.net/) command-line tool.
+It also optionally provides a very handy tool for jumping between tag locations, powered by the [FZF](https://github.com/junegunn/fzf) vim plugin.

 A fundamental feature of this plugin is the idea that `ctags` locations can be used to approximately **delimit variable scope boundaries**.